-Here are ways to file your taxes for free and keep more of your hard-earned money.
+Here are several ways to file your taxes for free to help you keep more of your hard-earned educator income.

 These volunteer preparers can assist you with most types of income reporting: wages and salaries, interest and dividend income, pension and Social Security benefits, simple capital gains and state tax refunds.

 Other issues for which they provide assistance include some, but not all, cases for sale of a home, self-employed income, health savings accounts and itemized deductions.

 They cannot provide assistance for Schedule C (sole proprietorship business) with losses or complicated capital gains and losses.

 VITA services are also available to those with disabilities, the elderly and taxpayers with limited English.
 You can use the VITA Locator Tool to find them.

 Tax Counseling for the Elderly (TCE) offers help to people who are 60 and older with questions about pensions and retirement-related issues for seniors.

 The AARP Tax-Aide program, in conjunction with the IRS, offers free tax assistance to members and non-members of the organization who cannot afford a tax preparation service.
 Consultation can be in-person or online.
 The Tax-Aide Locator tool for the 2023 tax season is available here.

 Filers with adjusted gross incomes of $73,000 and below can take advantage of the Free File program through the IRS, which makes brand-name tax preparation software available as well as free e-filing.
 Taxpayers can choose among several participating firms for the software that best fits their needs.

 A big advantage to Free File is using the e-filing option and signing up for direct deposit so that you can get your tax refund in a matter of days instead of waiting weeks for a check in the mail.